Bank of Canada to buy back up to C$500 mln of bonds

 TORONTO A body found near the Manitoba border was that of a Ghanaian woman who died of possible hypothermia trying to walk into Canada, U.S. police said on Tuesday.

-TORONTO Feb 12 The Bank of Canada said on Tuesday it plans to buy back up to C$500 million ($498.78 million) of bonds from up to nine outstanding bond issues in a cash management repurchase operation on Feb.
-19.($1 = $1.0025 Canadian)
+TORONTO Jan 29 The Bank of Canada said on Tuesday it plans to buy back up to C$500 million ($497.93 million) from up to nine outstanding bonds in a cash management repurchase operation on Feb.
+5.

 TORONTO A body found near the Manitoba border was that of a Ghanaian woman who died of possible hypothermia trying to walk into Canada, U.S. police said on Tuesday.